Minneapolis–Saint Paul International Film Festival

-history

-The Minneapolis–Saint Paul International Film Festival (MSPIFF) is a springtime film festival in the U.S. state of Minnesota that has been held since 1981.
+The Minneapolis St. Paul International Film Festival (MSPIFF) is an annual springtime film festival in the U.S. state of Minnesota that has been held since 1981.
 It began as the Rivertown Film Festival of Pine City and eventually grew to become the largest film event in the Upper Midwest, with an annual attendance that exceeds 40,000.

-Historically lauded for being one of the world's finest showcases of Scandinavian films, the festival features an eclectic lineup of films from more than 70 countries annually.
+Historically lauded for being one of the world's finest showcases of Scandinavian films, the festival features an eclectic lineup of films from more than 70 countries and cultures around the world.
 Locally produced material is also highlighted through a series called Minnesota Made, or MN Made.

-organisation
+Organization

-The Festival is organized by the Film Society of Minneapolis St. Paul, a 501(c)(3) non-profit film exhibition organization operating out of the St. Anthony Main Theatre on the Mississippi River in downtown Minneapolis.
-Several other area theaters also participate in the film festival.
+The Festival is organized by the MSP Film Society, a 501(c)(3) non-profit film exhibition organization that also operates The Main Cinema along the Mississippi River on historic Main Street across from downtown Minneapolis.
+Several other venues around the Twin Cities also participate in the film festival.

-reception
+In addition to film screenings, the festival also hosts a number of panels and discussions.
+Some of these panels relate to a specific film included within the festival lineup, with others pertaining to general industry topics.

+History

+In 2023, MSPIFF screened Cue the Strings: a Film about Low, a documentary about the Minnesota band Low directed by Twin Cities filmmaker Philip Harder.

+In 2024, two-time Academy Award winning cinematographer Roger Deakins, a frequent collaborator of Minnesota filmmakers Joel and Ethan Coen, attended MSPIFF and took part in an industry night event, book signing, and screening of Fargo followed by a Q&A.

+Reception

 In December 2014, the Film Society attracted national attention when it became one of the few distributors in the country to exhibit the controversial film The Interview after Sony Pictures reinstated the film's theatrical release after scrapping it amidst threats from hackers purportedly associated with the North Korean government.